drinkcoffee/drinkcoffee.github.io/experience.md

 I am an advisor on multiple projects.
 I give guidance and am a sounding board for ideas on varied topics including: DeFi, crosschain, blockchain, cryptography, protocol design, development process, leadership, management, and recruitment.
 The projects range in maturity, though most are early stage / stealth.

 # Smart Contract Application Browser Open Source Project (May to August 2017), Founder
 The Smart Contract Application Browser (SCAB) aimed to be a browser and app store for the Blockchain / Smart Contract era.
-The goals of the project are to solve the user interface and key management problems which are impeding the adoption of Smart Contracts.
-In the first instance, the project targeted the Ethereum blockchain platform and Android.
+The goals of the project were to solve the user interface and key management problems which are impeding the adoption of Smart Contracts.
+In the first instance, the project targeted the Ethereum blockchain platform and Android phone apps.

-A Smart Contract Application, also known as a Decentralized Application (Dapp), combines code on a blockchain (smart contract), client side code and GUI, and cryptographic keys used to identify the parties involved in the contract.

-The SCAB is an application which runs on an end point such as a mobile phone, tablet or computer.
-The Dapp GUI and client side code runs in a sandbox in the SCAB, in a similar way to how HTML and Javascript run in a sandbox in a web browser.
-Similarly to how web browsers can display content from many websites, the SCAB can display the GUI of many contracts.

-The keys used to identify the user sit outside of the sandbox.
-When the SCAB interprets code in the Dapp client side code which executes a funciton call on the smart contract, the SCAB creates a blockchain transaction for the smart contract call and uses the user's key to sign the transaction.

-The SCAB project only progressed to early stages of development.
-The goals of the SCAB were:

-* Simpler Dapp authoring and deployment process.
-* Limit Dapp access to keys.
-* Abstract complex security issues such as key sharing between devices away from general application developers.
-* Cross-blockchain platform: Ethereum (initial support), Hyperledger Fabric.
-* Cross-device platform: Android(initial support), iOS, Web Browser, Windows, Mac, Linux.

 The project is available on Github: https://github.com/nelladragon/scab